Gmail's 'Self-Destruct' Feature Will Probably Be Used To Illegally Destroy Government Records - Slashdot

 By default without that, you get a deletion request and need to respond 'yes' before it deletes the email.

-Gmails feature doesn't do anything like that, mainly because if the email leaves googles servers, they have zero control over it and beyond a similar "honor system" method, it's just not possible
+Gmails feature doesn't do anything like that, mainly because if the email leaves googles servers, they have zero control over it and beyond a similar "honor system" method, it's just not possible to do this using email protocols.

 Re: (Score:2)